jetthoughts/jt.github.io/_posts/2010-02-14-convert-bplist-to-xml.markdown

 plutil -convert xml1 path/to/preferences.plist
 {% endhighlight %}

 Then open *path/to/preferences.plist* and see XML formated file.
-Do some changes and convert back:
+Make some changes and convert back:

 {% highlight bash linenos=table %}